 The first step is to submit the required documents to the Association of Estonian International Road Carriers (ERAA).
 These documents include:

-• Application Form: The application should include the address of the business and the address where transport-related documents are stored.
+- Application Form: The application should include the address of the business and the address where transport-related documents are stored.
 These documents include accounting, personnel records, and driving and rest time data of drivers, as required by Article 5 of EU Regulation No. 1071/2009.

-• Details of the CEO and Transport Manager: The names, personal identification numbers (or date of birth if the ID is not available), and contact details (phone number and email) of both the CEO and the Transport Manager must be provided.
+- Details of the CEO and Transport Manager: The names, personal identification numbers (or date of birth if the ID is not available), and contact details (phone number and email) of both the CEO and the Transport Manager must be provided.
 If these roles are held by different individuals, both sets of information are required.

-• Transport Manager’s Appointment Document: A formal document confirming the appointment of the Transport Manager must be submitted.
+- Transport Manager’s Appointment Document: A formal document confirming the appointment of the Transport Manager must be submitted.
 The Manager’s written consent must be attached unless the manager is self-employed or a board member of a non-profit organization with representation rights granted by the Estonian Business Register.

-• Proof of Professional Competence: The appointed Transport Manager must demonstrate professional competence, typically by providing certification or proof of relevant training.
+- Proof of Professional Competence: The appointed Transport Manager must demonstrate professional competence, typically by providing certification or proof of relevant training.
 The training requirements are outlined in Regulation No. 1071/2009, and further details can be obtained from the Association of Estonian International Road Carriers.

-• Written Confirmation: A declaration that the applicant meets the conditions set out in Article 5(1)(f) of Regulation No. 1071/2009, which includes financial standing, good repute, and professional competence.
+- Written Confirmation: A declaration that the applicant meets the conditions set out in Article 5(1)(f) of Regulation No. 1071/2009, which includes financial standing, good repute, and professional competence.

-2. Appointment of a Qualified Transport Manager
+2. Appointment of a Qualified Transportation Manager

-One of the core requirements of the transport license application is the appointment of a qualified Transport Manager.
+One of the core requirements of the European transport license application is the appointment of a qualified Transportation Manager.
 The Manager must be a person of good repute and hold the necessary professional qualifications to manage cargo operations.
 This individual is responsible for ensuring compliance with sectoral standards, including driver safety and adherence to rest periods as outlined in Article 6 (1) of Regulation No. 1071/2009.

 3. Review of Application

 Once the documents are submitted, the Association of Estonian International Road Carriers reviews the application to ensure compliance with both national and EU legislation.
 This review process typically takes up to 30 days from the submission of the documents.
-With our comprehensive service, we ensure that all paperwork is complete, minimizing the chances of any application rejection or request for further documentation.

-4. Receiving Your Estonian Transportation License
+4. Receiving Your Cargo Transportation License

 After approval from the Association of Estonian International Road Carriers, you will receive your freight transportation permit, officially allowing you to begin operations.
-With this license, your business will be fully authorized to provide freight services in Estonia and across the European Union.
+With this permit, your business will be fully authorized to provide freight services in Estonia and across the European Union.

 Ready to Hit the Road?